-SYPTE has a Risk Management Strategy in place and further work has been undertaken this year to improve the Risk Management Framework and the Corporate Risk Register.
-There has been steady progress in improving the system input and output and in the reports that the A&RC, Management and Transport Executive Boards receive to help them fulfil their responsibilities.
+SYPTE has a Risk Management Strategy in place and, as well as the Corporate Risk Register, is subject to continuous improvement.
+There has been steady progress in improving the risk management system input and output and in the reports that the A&RC, Management and Transport Officers Boards receive to help them fulfil their responsibilities.
 The focus of the development work has been to ensure that the Risk Register and its reports can be used as an effective management tool by the Senior Management Team as well as an effective reporting tool for A&RC and the Boards.